 A selective, well-tolerated, pan-variant BCR-ABL inhibitor could substantially improve clinical outcomes in refractory CML, and could reduce the need for HSCT in patients with Ph+ ALL when administered to newly diagnosed patients.

-Theseus is developing a series of next-generation, pan-variant BCR-ABL TKI molecules for the treatment of refractory CML and front-line Ph+ ALL.
+Theseus is developing a series of next-generation, pan-variant BCR-ABL TKI molecules for the treatment of refractory CML and newly diagnosed Ph+ ALL.
 We expect to nominate a development candidate for this program by early 2024.

 We are developing a pipeline of TKIs designed to inhibit all major cancer-causing and drug resistance mutations in tyrosine kinase targets.